Become a Patron!

 From conversations I’ve had, the biggest thing holding back potential solo travellers is the fear of danger and what other people think, both of which are imagined.

 Remember that just like your hometown, travelling to another city or country is just another place filled with people going about their daily business, who couldn’t care less that a foreigner is visiting.
+There’s plenty of books like Wild by Cheryl Strayad on solo female travel.

 Sure if your skin colour is different to everyone else on a train, then people may stare, (or in Japan, take a photo) but that doesn’t mean they’re out to get you.
 They’re just curious and a smile goes a long way.